Different Types of Literature

 2. Tragedy: Tragedy is the type of drama that has a dark theme.
 It portrays suffering, pain, longing, and often death.
-An example of a tragedy drama is ‘Romeo and Juliet’ by William Shakespeare.
+An example of a tragedy drama is ‘Othello’ by William Shakespeare.

 3. Musical Drama: A musical drama tells a story with dialogues, songs, music, and dance.
 These things convey the emotions in the drama.
 An example of a musical drama is ‘A Star is Born’, which starred Lady Gaga.